Embeddings of decomposition spaces: Applications

 which also coincides with the condition stated in \cite[Theorem 4.1]{HanWangAlphaModulationEmbeddings}.
 The verification that the stated conditions are equivalent to the ones given by Han and Wang is straightforward, but slightly tedious, since Han and Wang use a different notation.

-Finally, as already mentioned at the beginning of this section, we remark that the result obtained here is identical to the one in \cite[Theorem 1.2]{GuoAlphaModulationEmbeddingCharacterization}, which was obtained independently and appeared on the arXiv only a few days after the first version of the present paper appeared there.
-It appeared even earlier, however, in my PhD thesis \cite[Theorem 6.1.7]{VoigtlaenderPhDThesis}. \end{rem}
+Finally, as already mentioned at the beginning of this section, we remark that the result obtained here is identical to the one in \cite[Theorem 1.2]{GuoAlphaModulationEmbeddingCharacterization}, which was obtained independently and the preprint version of which appeared on the arXiv only a few days after the first version of the present paper appeared there.
+The result appeared even earlier, however, in my PhD thesis \cite[Theorem 6.1.7]{VoigtlaenderPhDThesis}. \end{rem}

-\begin{proof} Let $r_{1}=r_{0}\left(\dimension,\alpha\right)$ and $r_{2}=r_{0}\left(\dimension,\beta\right)$, with $r_{0}$ as in Theorem \ref{thm:AlphaCoveringExistence}; choose $r>r_{1}$, as well as $s>r_{2}$ and recall the definition of the spaces $\AlphaModSpace pq{\Fourier,\gamma}{\alpha}\left(\R^{\dimension}\right)=\FourierDecompSp{\CalQ_{r}^{\left(\alpha\right)}}p{\ell_{w^{\left(\gamma/\left(1-\alpha\right)\right)}}^{q}}$ from Definition \ref{def:AlphaModulationFourierSpace}.
+\begin{proof} Let $r_{1}=r_{0}\left(\dimension,\alpha\right)$ and $r_{2}=r_{0}\left(\dimension,\beta\right)$, with $r_{0}$ as in Theorem~\ref{thm:AlphaCoveringExistence}; choose $r>r_{1}$, as well as $s>r_{2}$ and recall the definition of the spaces $\AlphaModSpace pq{\Fourier,\gamma}{\alpha}\left(\R^{\dimension}\right)=\FourierDecompSp{\smash{\CalQ_{r}^{\left(\alpha\right)}}}p{\smash{\ell_{w^{\left(\gamma/\left(1-\alpha\right)\right)}}^{q}}}\vphantom{\CalQ_{r}^{\left(\alpha\right)}}$ from Definition~\ref{def:AlphaModulationFourierSpace}.

 We first analyze for which parameters the inclusion $\AlphaModSpace{p_{1}}{q_{1}}{\Fourier,\gamma_{1}}{\alpha}\left(\R^{\dimension}\right)\subset\AlphaModSpace{p_{2}}{q_{2}}{\Fourier,\gamma_{2}}{\beta}\left(\R^{\dimension}\right)$ holds.
 By the closed graph theorem, this holds iff the identity map $\iota:\AlphaModSpace{p_{1}}{q_{1}}{\Fourier,\gamma_{1}}{\alpha}\left(\R^{\dimension}\right)\to\AlphaModSpace{p_{2}}{q_{2}}{\Fourier,\gamma_{2}}{\beta}\left(\R^{\dimension}\right),f\mapsto f$ is well-defined and bounded.
 To characterize when this is the case, we define $\alpha_{0}:=\frac{\alpha}{1-\alpha}$ and $\beta_{0}:=\frac{\beta}{1-\beta}$, and set